Ancient Monuments Consolidation and Amendment Act 1913

-Details
+Background

 The Ancient Monuments Protection Act 1882 (45 & 46 Vict. c.
 73) had begun establishing legal protection for some of Britain's ancient monuments; these had all been prehistoric sites, such as ancient tumuli.
 The Ancient Monuments Protection Act 1900 (63 & 64 Vict. c.
 34) continued this process, empowering the government's Commissioners of Work and local county councils to protect a wider range of properties.
 In 1908, a royal commission concluded that there were gaps between these two pieces of legislation and the Ancient Monuments Protection Act 1910 (10 Edw.
 7. & 1 Geo.
 5. c.
 3).
 These were felt unwieldy, and the act repealed all three, replacing them with a new structure.

 One of the main bill's sponsors was the former viceroy George Curzon, 1st Marquess Curzon of Kedleston, who saved Tattershall Castle, Lincolnshire, in 1911.
 Until then, building owners could do with it as they pleased.
 The experience left a deep impression on Lord Curzon, who determined that new laws had to be enacted to protect Britain's heritage.

+Provisions

 The new structure involved the creation of the Ancient Monuments Board to oversee the protection of such monuments.
 Powers were given to the board, with parliamentary approval, to issue preservation orders to protect monuments and extend the public right of access to these.
 The term "monument" was expanded to include the lands around it, allowing the protection of the wider landscape.

+Repealed enactments

+Section 24 of the act repealed 3 enactments, listed in the second schedule to the act.